-Nearly two years ago, Colorado-based mountaineer and skier Stuss Leeds decided that he wanted to attempt a climb of Makalu (8,485 meters), the fifth highest peak in the world.
+Nearly two years ago, Colorado-based mountaineer and skier Stuss Leeds decided that he wanted to attempt a climb of Makalu (8,485 meters), the fifth-highest peak in the world.
 Makalu is part of Nepal’s famed northeast corner, a zone dominated by the highest terrain on earth.
-Located just east of Mt.
-Everest, Makalu is an aesthetic and intimidating peak.
-Its south and west aspects hold sparse amounts of snow and ice, forming some of the world’s biggest high altitude walls and give the peak an unmistakable pyramid-like resemblance.
+Located just east of Mount Everest, Makalu is an aesthetic and intimidating peak.
+Its south and west aspects hold sparse amounts of snow and ice, forming some of the world’s biggest high-altitude walls, and giving the peak an unmistakable pyramid-like resemblance.

 Stuss says he was looking for a real challenge when he settled on Makalu.
-“There are easier super high mountains.
-The standard route up Makalu’s north face and north ridge is not hard, but it’s way more interesting than Everest or Cho Oyu… Makalu has only a five-percent success race.
+“There are easier super-high mountains.
+The standard route up Makalu’s north face and north ridge is not hard, but it’s way more interesting than Everest or Cho Oyu… Makalu has only a 5 percent success race.
 It’s in a part of Nepal I’d not been to before, and I was looking for a real adventure, something where the outcome would be uncertain.”

 “I’m going to give you another gear,” Steve told Stuss over the phone.

 The logistics of fitting in this type of training was not easy but Stuss says it worked and got him in specific shape of Makalu.
-“I’d get up at 1 a.m. in order to get a five or six hour skin in before work,” something he says was the most difficult part of the training.
+“I’d get up at 1 a.m. in order to get a 5- or 6-hour skin in before work,” he says, which he pinpoints as being the most difficult part of the training.
 “The volume would increase a few weeks and then drop off.
 Then came added weight in a backpack.
-Eventually, I transitioned out of skinning and into climbing 40° slopes with crampons and a pack, and doing 5,000–6000 feet of vert a night.
-Every weekend involved one really big day—maybe 12 to 18 hours—about 50-percent of the total volume for that week.”
+Eventually, I transitioned out of skinning and into climbing 40-degree slopes with crampons and a pack, and doing 5,000–6000 feet of vert a night.
+Every weekend involved one really big day—maybe 12 to 18 hours—about 50 percent of the total volume for that week.”

 Of course, dreams have a way of taking over.
 Despite the huge gains Stuss says he made, just one month out from his departure date, between a physical job and his training, he had pushed his body to the brink.

-“Overtraining,” he says, “I over did it.”
+“Overtraining,” he says.
+“I overdid it.”
 He called up Steve for another consult.
-Steve took one look at his training logs and, confirmed Stuss’ self diagnosed over-training.
+Steve took one look at his training logs and confirmed Stuss’s self-diagnosed overtraining.
 Steve told him he absolutely had to rest.
-It was something he wouldn’t have been able to confirm without his Steve’s knowledge and his insistence that he had to take it easy.
+It was something Stuss wouldn’t have been able to confirm without his Steve’s knowledge and his insistence that he had to take it easy.

 “It was a huge, clear, full moon night.
 The entire Himalaya was lit up below us.
 No headlamps needed.
 I knew it would happen then, even on the summit ridge.”

-Stuss says that even this long summit day was not in his top-ten hardest days in the mountains, even compared to smaller peaks in the Lower 48.
-He accredits this to his the training he did coupled with Steve’s consults : “The training works.
+Stuss says that even this long summit day was not in his top-10 hardest days in the mountains, even compared to smaller peaks in the Lower 48.
+He accredits this to the training he did coupled with Steve’s consults: “The training works.
 They got me in specific shape.
 A couple of other climbers died on the trip.
 I felt good and well prepared.”